 Create files themselves: the exported files themselves are also made available for previewing.
 By default this option is off for VRML 3d printing, on for everything else.
 This is done because too often the .wrl file got uploaded to Shapeways; you must upload the .zip file.

 Material export: these are pretty much as they say.
 The "no materials" option is just that.
 "Solid material colors" will give solid swatches of color for each material.
 "Richer color textures" gives texture tiles that have some noise in them.
 For the OBJ file format the difference is that a PNG texture file is output; VRML97 always exports a texture for any material option.
-"Full color textures patterns" requires the terrain.png file (look at the start of this page for more info), reading this file to create full textures for each block, as possible.
-Some blocks, such as fire, do not have any texture in the terrain.png image, so are rendered as solid blocks.
+"Full color textures patterns" requires the terrainExt.png file, reading this file to create full textures for each block, as possible.
+Some blocks are not yet supported for export, so are rendered as solid blocks.
 Remember that for any format you can always turn off a block from being output by setting its alpha to zero in your own color scheme.
 For "full textures" the color scheme has no other effect, other than affecting the water color: the higher the alpha set, the more of the base color you define is combined with the water texture.
 So, for a deeper blue, you can define the two water colors (note there's a "stationary water") as dark blue or even black and a high alpha, e.g. 200.

 textures, plus flame